pyralog/pyralog/README.md

-# DLog - Unified Distributed Data Platform
+# DLog - Platform for Secure, Parallel, Distributed, and Decentralized Computing

-**The world's fastest distributed log system with cryptographic verification, multi-model database support, and functional programming abstractions.**
+**A unified infrastructure for building secure, fault-tolerant distributed systems with cryptographic verification, actor-based concurrency, and functional programming abstractions.**

 IMPORTANT: Project in research and design phase.
 Drafts only.